openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 See the pages below for additional information on setting up specific drivers within OpenPnP.

+* [[GcodeAsyncDriver]] for the newest Versions of OpenPnP 2.0, use this driver.
+It is an extension of GcodeDriver.
+Recommended for all Gcode based controllers such as Smootihe, Grbl, TinyG, Marlin, etc.
-* [[GcodeDriver]]: Recommended for all Gcode based controllers such as Smoothe, Grbl, TinyG, Marlin, etc.
+* [[GcodeDriver]]: Recommended for all Gcode based controllers such as Smootihe, Grbl, TinyG, Marlin, etc.
 The Smoothie controller should not be configured in CNC (GRBL), but the 3D printer mode.